LuxDL/Lux.jl/docs/src/manual/dispatch_custom_inputs.md

 ### Using the same input for non-TD models

-Writing proper dispatch means we can simple replace the `TDChain` with a `Chain` (of course with dimension corrections) and the pipeline still works.
+Writing proper dispatch means we can simply replace the `TDChain` with a `Chain` (of course with dimension corrections) and the pipeline still works.

 ```@example dispatch